Anime Expo 15 Cosplay 2006

 The storyboard takes about 12 hours

 The artwork (20 pages) depends on the particular story.
-For example, xxxHolic takes about 2 days, X takes 4-5 days.
+For example, xxxHoLic takes about 2 days, X takes 4-5 days.

 • How do you work together?
 Who does which work?

 Ohkawa-sensei writes the scripts and comes up with the plots.
 Responsibility for the storyboard varies and depends on the particular series.
-Likewise, the artwork depends on the story as well. xxxHolic actually has two artists (Mokona-sensei and Nekoi-sensei) working on it.
+Likewise, the artwork depends on the story as well. xxxHoLic actually has two artists (Mokona-sensei and Nekoi-sensei) working on it.
 Someone takes care of directing the toning, but there is no particular role that anyone assumes.

 • Are your character designs changing to a taller, thinner, which is still beautiful, style?
 (See press interview below for an in-depth response to this)